|Nutritional Guidelines (per serving)|

 - 1/3 cup water (room temperature)

-Put the flour, sugar, and salt into a food processor.
-Add the butter and blend until it's fully incorporated.
+Put flour, sugar, and salt in a food processor.
+Add butter and blend until butter is fully incorporated.

-Once smooth, remove the dough and divide it into 4 equal-sized pieces.
+Once smooth, remove the dough and divide it into 4 equal-size pieces.

 Lightly flour your work surface and roll one of the dough pieces into a large rectangle.
 As you roll the dough out, lift it up frequently and turn it to keep it from sticking to your work surface.
 Make the dough as thin as you can.
 The thinner the crackers are, the flakier and tastier they are.